-I drilled out some 2” plumbing cast iron threaded end caps.
+I drilled out some 2” plumbing cast iron threaded end caps with hole saws.
 One with muffler port clearance (7/8”) and the other end cap 1 -1/4”, which allows clearance for a zinc plated EMT conduit threaded fitting.
 I also needed to drill an access hole in the side of the end cap on the muffler side so I could tighten/loosen the internal clamp collar on the muffler port.
 I then connected the two end caps with a piece of aluminum flexible tubing.
 (The generator’s engine moves around on its rubber mounts and thus requires a non-fixed exhaust hose.)
 Support the middle of the aluminum hose with a piece of metal wire, to further reduce stress on the hose.
 Clamp collars hold everything in place.

 Lastly, we fabricated a mechanical breaker interlock out of ¼” Lexan.
 The interlock ensures that you will never have the main breaker in the on position while the generator is in the on position.
 There are kits available for purchase online for almost any panel if you are not feeling ambitious.
 In order to make the Lexan, you will need to make a slew of measurements and make a template out of cardboard.
 Lexan is much easier to cut and trim than steel, so it is totally doable.
 The kits that you get online come with UL certification sticker, a homemade kit does not.
 So proceed accordingly.
 The tricky part of making the Lexan for our 150Amp Cutler Hammer panel, was getting the generator lockout tab to fit in-between the 30 amp double pole handle and the breaker below when in the “generator on” position.
 The slots and where you drill the holes in the dead front panel are also key - take your time and measure twice.